chr15m/scittle-claude-ai/README.md

         ; or handle nil when the request fails
         )

-Scittle does not include the `goog` namespace or closure libraries so you will have to fall back on vanilla JavaScript browser functions and methods.
+Notes on design:
-You can use libraries from cdnjs by including them in a script tag and using them with the `js/` prefix as needed.
+- Please don't customize the CSS uneccessarily as concrete.css provides sensible defaults in both light and dark mode.

-Please don't customize the CSS uneccessarily as concrete.css provides sensible defaults in both light and dark mode.
+- If you need to add colours to something bear in mind they should work against both light and dark backgrounds.
-If you need to add colours to something bear in mind they should work against both light and dark backgrounds.
+- Concrete has CSS variables `var(--fg)` and `var(--bg)` which you can use to set the foreground and background colors for elements.
-Concrete has CSS variables `var(--fg)` and `var(--bg)` which you can use to set the foreground and background colors for elements.
+- Basic centering and flexbox or grid layouts are fine if you need to position things.

-Basic centering and flexbox or grid layouts are find if you need to position things.
+Here is the `scittle-basic.html` example:

 [PASTED CONTENTS OF scittle-basic.html HERE]

-Please write an application that ...
+Task: please write an application that ...
 [YOUR APPLICATION DESCRIPTION HERE]
 ```